-Ferreiro began his career in 1958 with Independiente.
+Roberto Ferreiro began his career in 1958 with Independiente.
 He won three league championships and two Copa Libertadores titles: 1964 and 1965.
 He also played for River Plate between 1968 and 1970.
-Ferreiro made a total of 20 appearances for Argentina between 1962 and 1966 and competed at the 1966 World Cup, and played in the controversial England clash, in which started the football rivalry between the two countries.
+Ferreiro made a total of 20 appearances for Argentina between 1962 and 1966 and competed at the 1966 World Cup.
+He played in the controversial England clash, in which started the football rivalry between the two countries.

 CB: Francisco Sá (Argentina)

-Francisco Sá holds the record for the most Copa Libertadores titles, he won six; 4 consecutive titles with Club Atlético Independiente between 1972 and 1975, and a further 2 with Boca Juniors in 1977 and 1978.
+Francisco Sá holds the record for the most Copa Libertadores titles, he won six; 4 consecutive titles with Club Atlético Independiente between 1972 and 1975, and a further two titles with Boca Juniors in 1977 and 1978.
 He also won two Intercontinental Cup for both clubs.
 After leaving Boca in 1981 Sá played for Gimnasia de Jujuy for one season before his retirement in 1982.
 He was capped 12 times for Argentina between 1973 and 1974.
 He attended the 1974 World Cup Finals.

 Torso played with Independiente from 1975 to 1986, but he had a loan stint with FC Nantes in France.
 During that time he won three Argentine titles (1977–78 and 83), a Copa Libertadores (1984) and an Intercontinental Cup (1984).
 He was named as one of the club's best defender during Independiente's 90th anniversary.
 Capped 22 times.
-He was an unused sub at the WC in 1982.
+He was an unused sub at the World Cup Finals in 1982.